150 Years Ago Today…

-150 years later, the ruins of Fort Sumter still stand in Charleston Harbor.
+150 years later in 2011, the ruins of Fort Sumter still stand in Charleston Harbor.
 Since 1948, the National Park Service has preserved the fort as a public memorial commemorating this crucial moment in American history.

 Perhaps it is not surprising that Civil War military engagements began in South Carolina, the first state to secede from the Union in December 1860, declaring that President-elect Lincoln held “opinions and purposes…hostile to slavery.”
 When Lincoln took office on March 4, 1861, he was greeted by a newly formed Confederate States of America that considered U.S. garrisons like Fort Sumter as fortifications of a “foreign” army.